 Watkins: The most recent data from the Association of Science-Technology Centers indicate that attendance at science centers and museums increased from 81 million visits in 2013 to 120 million in 2016.
 Nevertheless, scientific instruments can present difficulties to museum curators, since the purpose of such objects might not be intuitive to visitors, as Jean-François discusses next.

-Gauvin: When you’re in the Science Museum and you see an object that is behind a case, you see the object, you see how nice it looks, but you can’t really learn anything because you can’t touch it.
+Gauvin: When you’re in a science museum and you see an object that is behind a case, you see the object, you see how nice it looks, but you can’t really learn anything because you can’t touch it.
 You can’t really have an idea of how this lever works, what’s the friction, how difficult it is, or how easy it is.
 You can break something or not.
 Of course, when you are in a museum collection you try not to break anything, but you know what I mean.
 It’s that if you don’t play with something, if you don’t have it in your hands, and you try to have this kind of manual knowledge from it, you won’t learn much from it.
 And so, this is why it’s so difficult for a science museum to attract people, because most of the time they don’t know what is behind a case.
 And so, if you go to an art museum you see a sculpture, or you see a painting, you can relate to that because you know what it means, and you can light the colors, you can light the design.
 But when you look at some kind of a big oriole, you look at an astrolabe, most people don’t have any idea how those things work.
 So if you don’t have this concept of touching, and this concept of trying to figure out for yourself how it works the same way that I did with those quantum toys, then you won’t learn anything about those objects.
 I think that it’s not easy to go to a museum and try to understand something about an air pump from the 18th century, how it works, if you can’t really understand how you can make it work for yourself.
 And this is why you do those labs in high school, when you are doing labs, and you are playing with those instruments.
 Because if you want to learn something about the vacuum, if you want to learn something about electricity, well, you need to produce those charges, you need to be able to get electrocuted by something.
 If you really want to feel how electricity is an hour to produce, but if you’re just looking at the textbook, you won’t have any clue what that thing is.
 And so this is why you have labs in the high school, and also in college.

 Leigh: Having been tasked with identifying which parts of its bombers should be reinforced with armor, the Hungarian mathematician Abraham Wald delivered eight secret memoranda to the US military in 1943.
 Wald reasoned that planes which didn’t return from their missions must have sustained fatal damage to their most vulnerable components, and so advocated armoring places where bullet holes weren’t found in surviving aircraft – their engines.
 Here, Jean-François explains how wear and tear on scientific instruments can yield important insights into just how those objects were used in the first place.

 Gauvin: The objects stored in museums are resources the same way that manuscripts are books’ primary source to the study of history.
 And so when you’re surrounded by a collection of scientific instruments, then the first thing you do is to look at those, and study those, and look at the marks, look at the way they were built, to look at the makers, look at the environment in which they were built.
 So by looking at the objects, that’s the type of revelation that you usually won’t find in a manuscript or in the published article of a scientist.
-It’s by looking at the object that you see where perhaps he had some difficulty with a piece, if it’s something that was bought off-the-shelf, but you look at the object that the scientists use, and there are a few pieces that have been removed, I’ve been exchanged, I’ve been added.
+It’s by looking at the object that you see where perhaps he had some difficulty with a piece, if it’s something that was bought off-the-shelf, but you look at the object that the scientists use, and there are a few pieces that have been removed, have been exchanged, have been added.
 You start getting an idea of how you use that object, and now I modified it to be able to get the results that he needed, and sometimes at the kind of stuff that you don’t see in the published record.
 So that’s why looking at objects gives you an idea of how an instrument has been used by its owner.
 And so this is how it gets you to understand how the science is produced in the 18, 17, or the 20th century.
 So, I think that’s for a lot of Eastern scientific instruments.
 We get our first knowledge from the objects themselves and after that, then you can find of course archives and some other books and publications from those people.
 But the objects are really a primary source and this should be dealt with this way.

 Watkins: “The subject is born from the object.”
 This epigraph – by French philosopher Michel Serres – opens the article “Thing Theory,” published in 2001 by the critical theorist, Bill Brown.
 In it, he argues that an “object” becomes a “thing” when it stops working in the way that it was originally designed to.
 So we asked Jean-François whether historians of science are equally as interested not just in how scientific instruments were used, but also in how they are maintained and repaired over time.

-Gauvin: So, when Frank Oppenheimer developed and also opened the Exploratorium in San Francisco, one of the first thing he wanted people to see was the workshop.
+Gauvin: So, when Frank Oppenheimer developed and also opened the Exploratorium in San Francisco, one of the first things he wanted people to see was the workshop.
 The workshop is open, so you can see people working in the workshop and working on new exhibit designs.
 So it tells you how those things work, and for Frank Oppenheimer when one of those exhibit designs was working too well, it didn’t like that for him.
 Stuff needs to break if you want to learn something about anything.
 It needs to break and you need to repair it to learn something.
 So all of those ideas of hands-on, and also to be able to build, and to repair something, it’s really part of how you learn about the world, and how you learn about the sciences.
 And this whole movement is not only in science museum, science centers, and those places, but also the way that people are thinking about history of science as well.
 Over the past 15-20 years, but especially the past 15 years, there are a lot of scholars who have started looking at artisans, and laboratories, and experiments.
 There was a big shift in the 1980s, instead of looking at theoretical physics you’re looking at experimental physics, and all you make experiment.
 And now, it’s really about the makers, the artisans, and now you have this big boom of articles and books.
 For instance, there is a colleague of mine who’s published a book about recycling in the early modern period.
 His name is Simon Werrett.
 The book is coming out next year, and what he’s saying is that in the early modern period you were not always buying new materials, you were recycling, you were just cannibalizing what you could find around the kitchen, around the living room, in the scrap yard, and when you need a piece of wood, then you just use what is lying around, and you would reuse it, repurpose it to your own new purpose, so that you can make your experiment work.
 And so this concept of recycling, and cannibalizing, and making something out of nothing.
 Basically this has been going on for centuries, and now there’s a lot of people who are looking at that not only as a new way of pedagogy to teach sciences, but also to look at the history of that over the “longe journée” – if I can use that word.

 Leigh: Los Angeles, where I live, is infamous for its obsessive “car culture.”
 So, it’s little surprise that the region has at least three auto museums recognized as among the best in the United States.
 My favorite, though, is the unassuming Automotive Driving Museum.
 Despite its relatively modest collection of vehicles, the museum is unique in that, each Sunday, staff roll vehicles out from the garage and invite visitors to drive them around town.
 After sharing this story, I asked Jean-François why museums don’t generally embrace the idea that ongoing use might actually enhance the public’s interest and understanding of science and technology, as well as their impact on our past, present, and future.